 Meeting Characters with toddlers at Disney World

 I clearly remember, 10 years ago, the first time my (then) toddler set eyes on Minnie Mouse.
-I will remember the little squeal of delight and dance of joy she gave, forever, it was magical!
+I will remember the little squeal of delight and dance of joy she gave forever!
 However, I know not every toddler is the same and I’ve seen some encounters with characters which left the toddler (and parents) in distress.
 You want to avoid this, if you can, so we’ve got some tips for you.

-Disney separate their character type into fur characters and face characters.
+Disney separate their character types into fur characters and face characters.
 Face characters are the look-alikes, the ones who portray human (or human like) characters.
-There are some exceptions, Captain Hook, Mr Smee and Lilo, for example, are humans but who appear, in Disney World, as fur characters.
+There are some exceptions like Captain Hook, Mr Smee and Lilo, for example.
+They are human characters but appear, in Disney World, as fur characters.

 Most toddlers won’t have an issue with face characters.
 Meeting fur characters are where the issues normally arise.
 Some preparation can help, but won’t automatically erase any issues when your toddler meets Mickey for the first time, even if Mickey is their absolute favorite.

-There are also some character meet and greets where you can see the characters from the end of the line (for example: Pete’s Silly Sideshow at Magic Kingdom and Animation Courtyard at Hollywood Studios) so your toddler can see what’s coming up – this may be a better first encounter so they can warm up to it (and also duck out of the line if they change their mind!).
+There are also some character meet and greets where you can see the characters from the end of the line (for example: Pete’s Silly Sideshow at Magic Kingdom and Animation Courtyard at Hollywood Studios).
+If you do this, your toddler can see what’s coming up.
+Seeing from far away can help them warm up (or duck out of the line if they change their mind!).

 Disney characters are great at helping toddlers gaining confidence; they seem to know when to try a game (peek a boo, for example) or when to back off entirely.